 Oh my.
-My sister-in-law had observed me leafing through it in a Nashville bookstore and keenly observed me salivating and fanning myself.
+My sister-in-law saw me leafing through it in a Nashville bookstore and keenly observed me salivating and fanning myself.
 I want to make every single decadent thing in it.
 It too contains a recipe for Cowboy Cookies.

 Now each recipe has its own thing going for it, which makes it worthy on its own.
 Homesick Texan’s contains whole wheat flour, which allows me to feel like I’m eating a healthy cookie.
 Score one for HT.
 It also adds sea salt over regular salt, and cinnamon.
 Looking good, but missing something.

 The Baked recipe is a bit fussier, calling for espresso powder, a separated egg and chocolate chunks.
-Nah, cowboys are not fussy, and they would not approve.
+Nah, cowboys aren’t fussy, and they wouldn’t approve.
 But instead of nuts it calls for broken pretzel pieces.
-And this is where I heard choirs of angels sing, "Saaaaalty and sweet!
+And this is where I heard choirs of angels sing, “Saaaaalty and sweet!
 Sweeeeet and salty!
 Hallelujah!
 Hallelujah!
-Hallelujah!"
+Hallelujah!”

-For the first time in my life, after eating these cookies, I couldn't resist the urge to chug milk directly from the jug.
-Must be the cowboy coming through.
+For the first time in my life, after eating these cookies, I couldn’t resist the urge to chug milk directly from the jug.
+Must be my inner cowboy coming through.

 Salty-Sweet Cowboy Cookies with Pretzels

 6 tablespoons unsalted butter, room temperature

 6 tablespoons brown sugar